Literature Awaits

 Age Range: Up to 3 (also works well through PreK and early K)

-Evaluation: A genuinely toddler-appropriate poetry anthology with short, lively poems about daily life and big feelings, paired with expressive mixed-media art that supports comprehension.
+Evaluation: This is a genuinely toddler-appropriate poetry anthology with short, lively poems about daily life and big feelings, paired with expressive mixed-media art that supports comprehension.

-Usage: Use for quick read-alouds, morning meeting, transitions, poetry exposure, and repeated shared reading in early childhood settings.
+Usage: This could be used for quick read-alouds, morning meeting, transitions, poetry exposure, and repeated shared reading in early childhood settings.

-Appeal: High, because the poems are brief, funny, emotionally recognizable, and the illustrations are energetic and easy to “read” aloud with kids.
+Appeal: This has high appeal, because the poems are brief, funny, emotionally recognizable, and the illustrations are energetic and easy to “read” aloud with kids.

 Jumping Off Library Shelves